Pronunciation of 'parthasarathi'

 English (United States)

-A name of Lord Krishna, meaning 'Charioteer of Arjuna' in the Mahabharata.
+A title of Lord Krishna, meaning 'Charioteer of Arjuna' in the Mahabharata.

 Sanskrit